katruud/Arduino-AnalogToOSC-WiFi/README.md

 Developed for an Arduino Nano RP2040 with an adafruit [Short Flex Sensor](https://www.adafruit.com/product/1070).

 ## Setup
-Creat a voltage divider circuit with the flex sensor.
+Create a voltage divider circuit with the flex sensor.
 In my testing, I used a 44k Ohm resistor.
 Power can be provided to the circuit from the built-in 5v pin.

 Set your SSID name and password in the arduino_secrets.h file.